CHINESE ANNOTATED CLASSICS OF ENGLISH LITERATURE, SCIENCE AND PHILOSOPHY

-Enjoy these Classics with encouragement and guidance as we provide you with definitions for the new vocabulary, analysis and explanations of complex sentences, and commentary on cultural context.
+Enjoy these Classics in their original English text as we provide you with definitions for new vocabulary, analysis and explanations of complex sentences, and commentary on cultural context.

 Read with confidence!